 Dance video, preferably a Youtube, Vimeo, One Drive or Dropbox link.
 If you send a file it should not exceed 5MB

 Recent Headshot, max. file size 1.0 MB

 Incomplete registrations will not be accepted, if this is the case you will be notified by email.
 Within 5 working days we will get in touch with you if you are accepted.
-Payment deadline is 1 June 2019, in order to avoid disappointments, we strongly advise you to pay as soon as possible.
+Some workshops are almost full so in order to avoid disappointments, we strongly advise you to pay as soon as possible.
 Some workshops will be sold out early!
 Note that only AFTER we received your payment your place is secured.